apleshkov/apleshkov.github.io/entry/mediator/mediator.md

 # Data View Mediator

-This article describes an approach to separate some routine code from view controllers
+This article describes an approach to separate some routine code from view controllers.

-If you work with `UITableView`, `UICollectionView` or so, we often have to write some routine code which repeats from controller to controller.
+Working with `UITableView` or `UICollectionView`, we often have to write some routine code which repeats from controller to controller.
 It could be loading indicators, specific footers or supplementary views.
 The very common solution is to create a _base_ view controller, put such logic there and subclass it.

+*** diagramm ***

-But what if we can avoid such composition?
+But what if we can avoid such inheritance?
 This article describes a possible solution.
 Just an approach, not a framework, because it's very project-specific.

 ## Mediator to the rescue!

-The main idea is creating a layer between view controller and table/collection view dataSource & delegate.
+The main idea is to create a layer between view controller and table/collection view dataSource & delegate.

 *** diagram ***